There are several reasons people seek out old bottles of whiskey.

 Some brands simply no longer exist, and some distilleries have now closed; people want to try whiskeys with the profiles of those distilleries.
 Stitzel-Weller and Old Taylor’s “Castle” distilleries are good examples of this.

-In the late 1970s-early 1980s America’s interest in brown spirits waned in favor of clear whiskeys like vodka and rum.
+In the late 1970s-early 1980s America’s interest in brown spirits waned in favor of clear liquors like vodka and rum.
 Suddenly, producers weren’t selling whiskey as quickly and were stuck with large quantities.
 Much of it remained in the barrels longer than usual, sometimes many years longer.
 This period is known as the “glut” era, and many people consider these whiskeys to be remarkable as they can be aged many years longer than denoted by the label.

 And finally, it’s just fun to stumble upon some dusty whiskey bottles, open them up, and taste a time capsule from another era.
 Whiskey doesn’t change in the bottle if stored properly (at least not according to most opinions), and therefore can taste exactly the same as the day it was bottled 20-50 years ago.